pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 ## Passwords obtained from previous breaches

-To check for breached passwords, we'll use the [haveibeenpwned.com](https://haveibeenpwned.com/).
+We'll use [haveibeenpwned.com](https://haveibeenpwned.com/) to check for breached passwords.

 For the sake of brevity, we'll use [`ExPwned`](https://hex.pm/packages/ex_pwned) in the following example, but you can use any client or your own [custom module](https://ieftimov.com/post/haveibeenpwned-password-lookup-elixir/) to communicate with the API.